Available 24/7

 In New York, carrying a firearm without a valid license is another serious offense.
 This charge commonly applies to individuals who have obtained a firearm legally but lack the necessary permit to carry it outside their home or place of business.

 Carrying a weapon without a license in public spaces is often classified as a Class E felony, punishable by up to four years in prison.
+Criminal possession of a weapon can have unique charges when the possession occurs in locations like a public park, a school, a governmental building, a place of worship, or other sensitive or restricted locations.
+These offenses are Class E felonies under PEN 265.01-A, 265.01-D, and 265.01-E.

 New York law requires a concealed carry permit for anyone wishing to carry a firearm in public.
 Concealed carry laws are particularly strict, and licenses are generally difficult to obtain unless individuals can demonstrate a specific need for self-defense or employment purposes.
 Violations of these concealed carry regulations can lead to fines, license revocation, and incarceration.